tracetidwell/ncr/README.md

 ![alt text](readme_images/db_json.png)

 Now create a file called `app/creds/secret_key.txt'`.
-You just need to create a secret for the app to run.
+You just need to create a secret key for the app to run.
 This can be pretty much anything.

 ![alt text](readme_images/secret_key.png)